 A library should exude personality and character, and none does it better than this quirky and intriguing display.
 Use color to showcase your style, and when all else fails, throw in a few curios and mismatched fabric.
 After all, this is very much your space to play with, so go big and bold.

-There are no hard and fast rules to creating a well-curated display but leaving gaps for curios at regularly spaced intervals will create a neat finish, while placing larger books and larger curios lower and smaller ones higher can help you achieve balance, and picking a limited color scheme will help the display to feel calm rather than chaotic.
+There are no hard and fast rules to creating a well-curated display on living room bookshelves but leaving gaps for curios at regularly spaced intervals will create a neat finish, while placing larger books and larger curios lower and smaller ones higher can help you achieve balance, and picking a limited color scheme will help the display to feel calm rather than chaotic.

 8. Use vertical space for book display and storage